Editing & Mentorship

 FINANCES:

-I most often price by the hour, but I can also can price by the project or by the page depending on the genre, the length, and the caliber of the work.
-My rate is generally $60 per hour of solid editing—I do not charge for emails/calls/questions about work-just-edited (that's included in the rate).
-Clients will sometimes send revisions for quick review, or ask questions about where to send work, or they might need a 15 min zoom to clarify something, or need help with a bio or cover letter... this is all included in the rate.
-You will generally receive more from me per hour than you expect.
+I most often price by the hour or word (as above), but I can also can price by the project or by the page depending on the genre, the length, and the caliber of the work.
+My rate is $75 per hour for zoom editing/teaching calls—I do not charge for emails/brief calls/questions about work-just-edited (that's included in the rate).
+Clients will sometimes send revisions for quick review, or ask questions about where to send work, or on occasion require a 5 min zoom to clarify something I've just sent, and this is included in the rate.

-I accept e-transfer, PayPal, check, postal money orders, and cash—I can also arrange payment by credit card via my website.
+I accept e-transfer and PayPal—I can also arrange payment by credit card via my website.
 I offer itemized invoices with time-keeping technology, and I can work with your grant/taxation requirements.

 WHAT I DON'T DO: